 When I initially started reading this series, I put it under the category of alternate history, even though it was about the future.
 I did that largely due to the weaponry.
 Although it’s set 20 years in the future, I didn’t see the types of weapons being developed described in the books.
-I also thought the United States falling so far from the pedestal of world leader was pure fiction.
+I also thought the United States falling so far from the pedestal of a world leader was pure fiction.
 I might have been right about the weapons, but the condition of the United States as described might be more true than I wanted to believe.

 Invasion: California is the second book in the series.
-A series of environmental events has caused the earth to cool off, making American farmland quite valuable.
+A series of environmental events have caused the earth to cool off, making American farmland quite valuable.
 Having been repelled in their invasion of Alaska in the previous novel, the Chinese set their sights on invading from the south through Mexico and take aim at California.
 They control Mexico through a Pan Asian Alliance involving Brazil and Germany seems poised to invade from Cuba.

 The United States is suffering from the consequences of overspending.
 They are down but not out.
 They have weapons in development to counter the invasion, but much of it is untested and untried, and also under-produced.